 To maintain consistency with respect to our culture, policies and high standards, LaSalle operates globally as "One LaSalle" and we structure our governance programs to take into account both corporate and client perspectives, overlaying sustainability on both.
 LaSalle's Global CEO bears ultimate responsibility and is supported by the Global Management Committee (the "GMC"), consisting of senior leaders from around the globe representing the business lines and functional teams that oversee implementation of our global strategy and corporate and client governance framework, including those related to material sustainability related risks and opportunities.
-As described below, the GMC is supported by LaSalle's Global Sustainability Committee (the "GSC") and our Global Climate Risk Committee (the "GCRC").
+As described below, the GMC is supported by LaSalle's Global Head of Sustainability as it relates to sustainability-related risks and opportunities.